mckernant1/lol-predictions-bot/README.md

 `!roster <team code>` -> Displays the teams roster

-`!record <team code> [another team code]` -> displays a team's record.
+`!record <league> <team code> [another team code]` -> displays a team's record.
 If a second team is provided it provides only the record against that team

 ### Predictions Commands
 `!predict <league> [number of matches]` -> Prints a message where you can set your predictions.
 Disappears after 5 mins.